domderen/twilio-client/README.md

     http://[your-application-host]:3000/

-and as a method choose HTTP GET.
+and as a method either leave the default HTTP POST or choose HTTP GET (both should work).

 Finally, go to **Dashboard -> NUMBERS -> TWILIO NUMBERS** and edit one of your numbers.
 In the details page, connect the number with the application that you have just configured.